Bana kingdom: In Medieval South India

 The Western Ganga dynasty king, Prithivipati II was conferred the title "lord of the Banas" by Parantaka I Chola after he defeated the Banas.
-After the Chola King, Parantaka I deprived the Banas of their Andhrapatha kingdom between 909-916 AD, the Banas were subsequently found ruling various parts, such as Nellore, Guntur and Anantapur, as chieftains in medieval Andhra.
+After the Chola King, Parantaka I deprived the Banas of their Andhrapatha kingdom between 909 and 916 AD, the Banas were subsequently found ruling various parts, such as Nellore, Guntur and Anantapur, as chieftains in medieval Andhra.

 In Nellore

-An inscription found in Sannamur brought to light a Bana family ruling in the north of Nellore district in the 11th century AD.
-The Bana king's name was Aggaparaju (also spelled Aggraparaju alias Aggappa).
-Aggappa claimed descent from Mahabali, and lordship over Paravipura and Nandagiri.
-Nothing is known of his predecessors.
-Aggappa may have ruled as a feudatory of the Chalukya prince, Vimaladitya.
+An inscription discovered in Sannamur revealed the existence of a Bana dynasty that ruled the northern part of Nellore district in the 11th century AD.
+The Bana king at that time was named Aggaparaju (also known as Aggraparaju alias Aggappa), who claimed his descent from Mahabali and asserted lordship over Paravipura and Nandagiri.
+While nothing is known about his predecessors, it is believed that Aggappa may have ruled as a vassal of the Chalukya prince, Vimaladitya.

 In Konidena

 Churrabali I or Churaballiraja I of the Banas was ruling in Konidena in the 12th century AD.
 Churaballi II alias Churabbiraju II, served as a Mahamandaleshwara and bore a long prasasti and titles similar to that of Aggapparaju.
 Hence it is suggested that he was a descendant of Aggappa Raju.
 Churabbiraju's only record from Konidena dated 1151 AD mentions him as "Mahamandalesvara Berbaha Churraballi Raju".
 His epithets mention he belonged to Vashista gotra.
 He claimed lordship over Paravipura and Nandagiri and ruled in a part of Kammanadu.